 Of all the jet ski accessories listed in this article, a cover should be something you get right today!
 The sun is not your friend especially if you don’t wax your jet ski constantly.
-Even a universal cover like this one is better than not having a cover at all.
+Even a universal cover like this one (Amazon Link Ad) is better than not having a cover at all.

 If you’re not going to be using your watercraft for a few days then its best to keep a cover on it.